 Your guide will meet you at your hotel for your Chiang Mai Handicrafts tour.
 This is a private tour.
 You will be the only guests on this tour.
-Transfer to Thapae Gate where your bicycle taxi (samlor) is waiting for you.
+Transfer to Wat Loi Kroh where your bicycle taxi (samlor) is waiting for you.
 Our tour today will focus mainly on a neighbourhood outside the old city.
 About 200 years ago people from Chiang Saen and the Chiang Tung area (now Kengtung of Kyaingtong in Shan State in Myanmar) settled.
 It is an interesting story.

 Start a relaxing ride through the backstreets of Chiang Mai.
 First stop will be Wat Loi Kroh, an interesting temple not very often visited by tourists.
 Chiang Mai used to have an outer wall which is called Kamphaeng Din (earthen wall) by locals.
 We follow the outer city wall for a while and then head for Wat Nantharam.
 This temple is in the centre of the lacquerware area.
 It houses a small lacquerware museum.

 Old lacquerware shops

 We will also visit two shops where lacquerware is still being produced traditionally.
 From here we continue to Wat Muen San, the lesser-known “silver temple” of Chiang Mai.
 We are now in the silver neighbourhood.
 Two centuries ago these craft artisans came from Shan State.
 We visit a silver crafts shop and the small museum in Wat Muen San which will have some surprises for you.

 From there we continue to the magnificent Wat Srisuphan with its silver when.
 If you are lucky you can see silver craftsmen at work.
 Continue to the interesting Chiang Mai Gate Market.
 Here the samlor tour ends.
 We say goodbye to our drivers.
 It is time for a refreshment and some exploring of this bustling market before we continue our Chiang Mai handicrafts tour.